aaronhelton/sparql-skjold/README.md

 * https://github.com/aaronhelton/django-pure-pagination
 * https://github.com/aaronhelton/elasticpy

 There is no quickstart.
 This isn't really intended to be reused by others, but the code could serve as a reference in case others want to learn.

-I still have a good deal of cleanup to do and some management commands to write.
+I am abandoning this project in favor of something that is a bit less specific to thesauri.
+Nearly three years of thought and work in and around linked data have given me some ideas that I hope to distill into something better and more general-purpose.